 17. Cheun Yaw (Lao Spring Roll)

 Each household will have their recipe to create the fillings for these Cheun Yaw rolls.
 The most famous components are minced pork, bean sprouts, or some herbs and simple condiments to taste.
-Although it is not absolutely healthy food, it is crazily palatable.

 Since the dish is deep-fried, Laotians will pair Cheun Yaw with other foods to decrease the greasy feeling when eating oily dishes.
 Some are fresh green veggies like lettuce (to wrap) or rice vermicelli noodles (Pun Cheun Yaw) for a bland base.